Darel Rex Finley in PhotoBooth

 2011.07.15 prev next

-When you say that somebody has had an incredible run, or an amazing run, or something like that, you typically mean that they’ve been pretty damn lucky for some time now.
+WHEN you say that somebody has had an incredible run, or an amazing run, or something like that, you typically mean that they’ve been pretty damn lucky for some time now.
 And you probably also mean that their good luck is about to run out.

 That, I suspect, is what Fabrice Grinda meant when he said, “There is no denying Apple has had an incredible run.”
 (The article is titled, “Apple: Short Term Winner, Long Term Loser” — you be the judge what he’s trying to say.)
 And it’s probably what Joe Wilcox meant when he quoted Lea Meade, “Can’t see Apple continuing this amazing run of product successes without Jobs around to make those final calls.”
 And it might be what Jeff Bertolucci of PCWorld meant when he mentioned that Apple, “has had an amazing run of success product launches since 2001.”
 Or what Shane of TCGeeks meant when he opined that, “Apple has been on an amazing run for the past few years.”
 Or what Adam Fischbaum was trying to suggest in his StreetAuthority article, “3 Reasons Apple’s Incredible Run May be Over.”